MELTS Worked Example

 - Graphs of output results can be generated by selecting the "Display Graph" button.
 Examples of graphed outputs include information about the liquid (proportion and composition- see figure below left, click to enlarge) and about the solid phases crystallizing (figure below right, click to enlarge).
-Oxide composition of the liquid (Wt% oxides liquid) as a function of the fraction of liquid remaining ("SUM grm liquid") during crystallization.

 - The "Print" option produces a two page text document for the results of the most recent MELTS calculation, which includes the following: